chr1sc2y/ZintrulCre/README.md

-### Hi, I'm Zhengyu 👋
+### Hi there 👋

-- 👤 Software Development Engineer at Amazon, previously at Timi Studios Tencent.
+This is Joel, Software Development Engineer @Amazon, previously @TimiStudiosTencent.
-- 📷 Enthusiastic in fitness, photography, travelling, reading & video games.

 ### Contact me 📧